Your browser is not optimized for viewing this website.

 with Jim Watt

-Calendar Next available session starts Apr 1, 2025 , runs for 8 weeks
+Calendar Next available session starts Jun 2, 2025 , runs for 8 weeks

-This eight-week hybrid course, Introduction to Beekeeping: Theory and Practice," offers an accessible, hands-on approach to the fundamentals of beekeeping.
+This eight-week hybrid course, Introduction to Beekeeping: Theory and Practice, offers an accessible, hands-on approach to the fundamentals of beekeeping.
 Designed for beginners and hobbyists with little or no prior experience, the course covers essential topics including bee biology, hive management, pest and disease control, honey harvesting, and sustainable practices.
 Instruction is delivered through self-directed online sessions via Canvas, paired with two immersive Saturday field trips at local apiaries where student will engage in practical beekeeping techniques.

 Schedule:

-• Duration: 8 weeks, April 1-May 23, 2025
+• Duration: 8 weeks, June 2 - July 28, 2025

 • Online Sessions: 2 sessions per week (1 hour each) via Canvas

-• Field Trips: 2 Saturday sessions at different apiaries, April 19 and May 3 from 2:00-5:00pm (peak bee activity time)
+• Field Trips: 2 Saturday sessions at different apiaries, June 14 and July 26 from 2:00-5:00pm

 • Total Contact Hours: Approximately 22 hours